 How Windowing Works in Anime: The Rights Sequence From Premiere to FAST

-Windowing is the sequential release of a title across different platforms and distribution channels over time, with each window governed by exclusivity provisions that prevent the rights holder from licensing to competing channels during a specified period.
+Windowing is the sequential release of a title across different platforms and distribution channels over time, with each window governed by exclusivity provisions preventing the rights holder from licensing to competing channels during a specified period.
 Anime titles typically pass through five to seven distinct windows between their Japanese premiere and full catalog availability.

 Window 1 — Japan Domestic Broadcast and Streaming